lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-api.md

 });
 ```

-Note: Using this feature requires Node 14+ and passing the `--experimental-vm-modules` flag to node because of its use of experimental VM modules for creating a module-compatible VM context.
+Note: Using this feature requires Node 14+ and passing the `--experimental-vm-modules` flag to Node because of its use of experimental VM modules for creating a module-compatible VM context.